djpeach/pygamer8/examples/p1/README.md

 So here we have subclassed Game, but our game is still not very exciting.
 Lets start building some of the objects and logic needed for Pong to function.
 First let's use the parameters in our constructor to make the ball for our game.

 However, before we can add a ball to Pong, we need to create the class for the Ball.
 Luckily, Pygamer also comes with an `Object` class that wraps much of the functionality we will need.
 Let's subclass that to create our Ball class.

+Create a `Ball.py` class file and add the following code:

 ```python
 import pygamer